LibreWeb/Documentation/content/community/discussions/_index.md

 description : "Dicussions and help can be found on forums or our chat services."
 ---

-Dicussions and help can be found on our Forums, Telegram or Matrix.
-Other services we do not trust and/or proven themselves enough to be used as the LibreWeb communication.
+Dicussions and help can be found on our Forums (coming soon), Telegram or Matrix.
+Other services we do not trust and/or not proven themselves good enough to be used for communication.

 <!-- ## LibreWeb Forums -->